Glass Elevator

 FB

-Fleur BradleyMidnight at the Barclay HotelMG mystery
+Fleur BradleyMidnight at the Barclay HotelMG mystery, 2020; repeat client

 NB